YuweiHu/beats-maker/README.md

 # Introduction
 This simple web application is developed by HTML, CSS and JavaScript!<br/>
-You can make some noise by F/G/H/J/K/L six button on your keyboard.<br/>
+You can make some noise by F / G / H / J / K / L six buttons on your keyboard.<br/>
 Let's play beats!

 ![image](https://github.com/YuweiHu/beats-maker/blob/master/beats-maker.gif)